by Joanie Butman

 So you can see why we are the most unlikely candidates to be lighting the fourth candle of Advent – the candle of peace.
 In the Catholic tradition it’s known as the Angel’s Candle or the Candle of Love.
 It recalls the Christmas message of the angels: “Peace on Earth, Good Will Toward Men.”* Definitely not something that abounded in our house during the nightly lighting of the Advent wreath.
 By now, we have either completed our mission without incident or have gone down in the annals of church lore.

 We may not have a good track record with our Advent wreath efforts, but I suppose our less-than-perfect performance makes us excellent candidates to participate in a tradition celebrating the coming of Christ.
 If we were perfect, we wouldn’t need a Savior.
 It's only when we fully appreciate how flawed we are that the miracle of Christmas becomes personal.
 It’s in Christ that our hope resides, which is what we embrace as we light the candles today.
-Only He can infuse healing light into broken hearts, broken bodies and an imperfect world, bringing peace and joy regardless of our circumstances.
+Only He can infuse healing light into broken hearts, broken bodies and broken world, bringing peace and joy regardless of our circumstances.

 I will leave you with the script we were given to read as we lit the fourth candle of Advent.
 May you all be blessed by its message.